UniMath/agda-unimath/src/trees/combinator-directed-trees.lagda.md

 ## Idea

-Any family of directed trees can be combined into a single directed tree with a new root.
+The **combinator operation** on directed trees combines a family of directed trees into a single directed tree with a new root.

 ## Definitions